python/devguide/development-tools/clinic/index.rst

 Command-line interface
 ----------------------

-The Argument Clinic :abbr:`CLI (Command-Line Interface)` is typically used to process a single source file, like this:
+The Argument Clinic CLI (Command-Line Interface) is typically used to process a single source file, like this:

 .. code-block:: shell-session